cardano-foundation/CIPs/CPS-0STL/README.md

 	2. If the transaction was rolled back, resubmit it.

 > [!NOTE]
-> Write out detailed use cases.
+> Write out detailed use cases, preferably contributed by stakeholders.

 ## Goals

 The overall goals are to precisely define settlement metrics and to propose protocol or parameter changes that significantly speed settlement without negatively impacting performance or security.

 1. Develop precise settlement/finality metrics relevant for stakeholders.
-	1. Some metrics should be defined in terms of the whole life cycle of a transaction, from its submission to the memory pool to it becoming settled in a block.
+	1. Some metrics should be defined in terms of the whole life cycle of a transaction, from its submission to the memory pool to its becoming settled in a block.
-	2. Block- versus slot-based metrics have value for different use cases.
+	2. Block- versus slot-based metrics have importance for different use cases.
 	3. Embody these metrics in an open-source library or toolkit for estimating settlement times or measuring finality of Cardano transactions.
-	4. Create metrics that are practical for wallets to implement and to clearly present to users.
+	4. Create metrics that are practical for wallets to implement and to present clearly to users.
 2. Shorten settlement time, as defined by stakeholder-relevant metrics, in the face of even moderate adversarial activity.
 	1. Stake-based adversaries.
 	2. Attacks utilizing adversarial resources (CPU or network).
-	3. Natural disruption of infrastructure or networks.
+	3. Natural disruption of infrastructure or networks (e.g., data-center or internet outages).
 4. Fall back to Praos-like security in the face of strongly adversarial conditions.

 It addition to the goals above, it is advisable to avoid the following potentially costly changes.

 1. Avoid making major changes to the existing Ouroboros protocol parameters or logic.
-2. Do not weaken Ouroboros security or enlarge its attack surface.
+2. Do not weaken Ouroboros security or substantially enlarge its attack surface.
 3. Minimize changes that increase the resource usages of Cardano nodes or the cost of operating them.

 Three approaches are under active consideration or development to address the settlement and finality problem.

 - *Voting approaches* strengthen the weight of the preferred chain, making it extremely difficult to roll back blocks on the prefix of the chain that was made weightier by a quorum (consensus) of stake-based votes.
 [Ouroboros Peras](https://github.com/cardano-foundation/CIPs/pull/872) is an example of this.
 This approach does not mitigate CPU-resource attacks.
-- *Anti-grinding approaches* make prohibitively expensive any attacks that rely on CPU resources to weaken cryptographic guarantees of the pseudo-randomness.
+- *Anti-grinding approaches* make prohibitively expensive any attacks that rely on CPU resources to weaken cryptographic guarantees of the pseudo-randomness of the slot-leadership schedule.
 This approach does not mitigate stake-based attacks.
 - *The protocol-parameter approach* simply lowers the active slot coefficient (currently set to 5% of the slots on `mainnet`) to a somewhat lower value, so that the block production rate and settlement are faster.
-This approach can only moderately shorten settlement times.
+This approach can only moderately shorten settlement times and does not mitigate against the aforementioned attacks.

 ## Open questions

 - Is finality on the order of a couple of minutes feasible on Cardano?
+What is the theoretically fastest finality possible for a Praos-like consensus algorithm?
 - What definitions of settlement and finality are most relevant to Cardano stakeholder use cases?
 Is a single definition common to all use cases?
 - How best can empirical data on Cardano `mainnet` settlement and finality be collected and communicated?
 - Can a single approach to faster settlement work in the face of both stake-based and resource-based adversaries?
 - Would faster settlement negatively impact or be undercut by other planned Cardano node updates?
 - What are the trade-offs between settlement speed, throughput, performance, and security?
-- To what extent would tiered pricing for transactions improved settlement times for high-value transactions.
+- To what extent would tiered pricing for transactions improve settlement times for high-value transactions.
 - Is "rollback insurance" a viable alternative to shortening settlement times?